haraldschilly/altair/doc/user_guide/faq.rst

 turns the JSON specification into a visual chart.

-There are extensions included in JupyterLab, Jupyter Notebook, Colab, Kaggle kernels, Hydrogen, and nteract that know how to automatically perform this rendering (see :ref:`installation` for details).
+There are extensions included in JupyterLab, Jupyter Notebook, Colab, Kaggle kernels, Hydrogen, CoCalc and nteract that know how to automatically perform this rendering (see :ref:`installation` for details).

 For other frontends that don't have vega-lite rendering built-in, it is